Advertisment

 22) 2000 – Real Madrid 3-0 Valencia

 That both finalists came from the same country for the first time in European Cup history did not help the first showpiece of the new millennium.
-Real Madrid actually finished lower than Valencia in La Liga – fifth to third – but the nature of the destruction gave it an air of a typical domestic meeting rather than the biggest match of the season.
+Real Madrid finished lower than Valencia in La Liga – fifth to third – but the nature of the destruction gave it the air of a typical domestic meeting rather than the biggest match of the season.
 Steve McManaman's volley was lovely, mind.

 21) 2023 – Manchester City 1-0 Inter Milan

-The expectation was perhaps this would be a poor final because it was such a mis-match between the best team in Europe and the third- best team in Italy, but the reality was that Inter did an excellent job of disrupting City, who rarely got into their stride.
+The expectation was perhaps this would be a poor final because it was such a mismatch between the best team in Europe and the third-best team in Italy, but the reality was that Inter did an excellent job of disrupting City, who rarely got into their stride.
 Rodri scored a belter but City barely bothered the Italian side otherwise, and they found Ederson to be a stubborn opponent themselves.
 The result was historic but few will remember the game.

 20) 2007 – Milan 2-1 Liverpool

 A final can sometimes suffer for its lack of freshness.
 Milan and Liverpool, of course, had the unenviable task of living up to their incredible clash of just two years prior.
 They never really stood a chance.
-The three goals were little more than ordinary and partial Dani Alves alternative Jermaine Pennant was probably the best player, for Christ's sake.
+The three goals were little more than ordinary and partial Dani Alves alternatives Jermaine Pennant was probably the best player, for Christ's sake.

 19) 2017 – Juventus 1-4 Real Madrid

-Mario Mandzukic's equaliser, one of the three greatest goals in UEFA Champions League final history, deserved so much more.
+Mario Mandzukic's equalizer, one of the three greatest goals in UEFA Champions League final history, deserved so much more.
 Juventus were primed to deliver as much as late as the hour mark as they were still level, but they simply could not keep up as Real feigned to help The Old Lady cross the road before pushing them into onrushing traffic.

 18) 2009 – Barcelona 2-0 Manchester United